About

 Post-Baccalaureate Program

 Students who already hold a bachelor’s degree can earn their teaching certification by successfully completing our post-baccalaureate teaching certification program.
-It’s possible that coursework completed as part of your bachelor’s degree could be applied towards our program.
-Please complete the web form below to find out if any of your previous course work can be used to fulfill certification requirements.
+It’s possible that coursework completed as part of your bachelor’s degree could be applied toward our program.
+Please complete the web form below to find out if any of your previous coursework can be used to fulfill certification requirements.

 Request for Transcript Evaluation Form (for post-baccalaureate students only)